You are here

 On March 19, 2011, President Obama and Presiden Rousseff signed the Agreement on Trade and Economic Cooperation, to enhance cooperation on trade and investment between the Western Hemisphere's two largest economies.
 The agreement will expand our direct trade and investment relationship by providing a frameworkto deepen cooperation on a number of issues of mutual concern, including innovation, trade facilitation and technical barriers to trade.
 The agreement represents a shared commitment to broad-based economic growth, and will become a foundation for cooperatoin in other trade fora.

 U.S.-Brazil Trade Facts

-U.S. goods and services trade with Brazil totaled $103 billion in 2011 (latest data available for goods and services trade).
-Exports totaled $65 billion; Imports totaled $39 billion.
-The U.S. goods and services trade surplus with Brazil was $26 billion in 2011.
+U.S. goods and private services trade with Brazil totaled $107 billion in 2012 (latest data available).
+Exports totaled $68 billion; Imports totaled $39 billion.
+The U.S. goods and services trade surplus with Brazil was $29 billion in 2012.

 Brazil is currently our 9th largest goods trading partner with $72 billion in total (two ways) goods trade during 2013.
 Goods exports totaled $44 billion; goods imports totaled $28 billion.
 The U.S. surplus with Brazil was $17 billion in 2013.

-Trade in services with Brazil (exports and imports) totaled $29 billion in 2011 (latest data available).
-Services exports were $22 billion; Services imports were $7 billion.
-The U.S. services trade surplus with Brazil was $15 billion in 2011.
+Trade in private services with Brazil (exports and imports) totaled $31 billion in 2012 (latest data available).
+Services exports were $24 billion; Services imports were $7 billion.
+The U.S. services trade surplus with Brazil was $17 billion in 2012.